Medicine Safety Project

-The Medication Safety Project Educate Before You Medicate will emphasize the importance for health care consumers to:
+The Medication Safety Project Educate Before You Medicate will emphasize the importance of health care consumers to:

 By working across the entire spectrum of health professions, the Medicine Safety Project can achieve more knowledgeable health care consumers, increase patient safety, increase efficiency in the delivery of health care, and decrease the number of medication errors and/or adverse drug reactions.